CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 });
 {% endhighlight %}

-And to ensure that the map does not play without all of the tiles loading, this
+And to ensure that the map does not play without all of the tiles loading, use this piece of code:

 {% highlight javascript %}
 // once animation is loaded, automatically play